JeanneD4RK/ssh-port-forwarder-docker/README.md

 Typical use case:

-You are not allowed / not able to create NAT rules on your network and you wish to be able to reach some services hosted at home throught your public server.
+You are not allowed / not able to create NAT rules on your network and you wish to reach some local services through your public server.

 The client runs on your lan, for two reasons :
 - it's the client who will initiate the SSH connection and create the port forwarding on the server
 - if your IP changes, it will reconnect asap.
 Your server IP is by definition static.

-## Build
+## Docker compose

+### Server

+You may want to set your own external port in the `docker-compose.yaml` file.
+(2222 by default) Then go in `server` directory and run `docker-compose up -d`

 ### Client

+You will need to personalize the environment variables to run the app.
+Go in `client` directory and open the `docker-compose.yaml` file

+Change the following settings :
+`REMOTE_HOST` is the server the client will connect to

+`REMOTE_PORT` is the SSH port the client will connect to

+`REMOTE_LISTEN` is the port the server will listen on to forward traffic

+`FORWARD_HOST` is the host address where the traffic must be forwarded

+`FORWARD_PORT` is the host port where the traffic must be forwarded

+## Manual usage

+### Build

+#### Client
 ```
 cd client/build
 docker build -t ssh-port-forwarder-client .
 ```

-### Server
+#### Server
 ```
 cd server/build
 docker build -t ssh-port-forwarder-server .
 ```

-## Usage
+### Usage

-### Client
+#### Client

 Client container requires 5 variables :